7 Pro Tips for Crispy Chicken Katsu: Crunchy & Delicious

 Chef’s Notes & Variations

-• Coating Experiment: Mix panko with crushed roasted almonds or sesame seeds for a nutty crunch dimension.
+• Nuts & seeds: Mix panko with crushed toasted sesame or almonds for a nutty crunch.

 Serving Suggestions